CP1404/Practicals/prac_03/README.md

     verb-phrase function names) ...
     Copy both of these from prac 1 into prac 3, commit, then update them.
 We do the commit first so we can see clearly what we have changed.
-We copy them because we want each week\'s prac folder to contain that week\'s prac work.
+We copy them because we want each week's prac folder to contain that week's prac work.
-    Remember, any time we\'re using functions, we also need a main() function for the main program.
+    Remember, any time we're using functions, we also need a main() function for the main program.

     a.  **temperatures.py** -- use 2 functions for converting Celsius to